Saieedupuganti/Gkb-Main/GKB-Customization/README.md

 ### Version 1.0.0.2 (Customization)
-- **Added**: Added OBS Item Name,Vendor Item Name in Items Card Page Added current cost,Vendor Name in the Item Vendor Catalog Page
+- **Added**: Added OBS Item Name,Vendor Item Name in Items Card Page Added current cost,Vendor Name in the Item Vendor Catalog Page Changed Location Code to the Warehouse in Purchase Request. - Koti

+### Version 1.0.0.3 (Customization)
+- **Added**: Hided the printorders from purchase request in the request page of the report.   - Koti